nowar-fonts/War-CnC/README.md

 * Explicitly enable at least one OpenType layout feature.
   - For Internet Explorer 11.
-  - It doesn’t matter that which feature is explicitly enabled, `ccmp` is generally okay.
+  - Whichever feature is explicitly enabled does not matter. `ccmp` is generally okay.

 ```html
 <style>